irving/no_secret_rulers_act/outreach/informal_rep_letter.md

 I'm writing to ask you to [introduce / support] the **No Secret Rulers Act**.

 It's a simple idea: the person we elect should be the one doing the job.
-If they can't—because they're sick, missing, or otherwise not able to serve—we should know about it.
+If they can't - because they're sick, missing, or otherwise not able to serve - we should know about it.
 And nobody who wasn't elected should be quietly taking over without the public's knowledge.

 This has happened before in U.S. history, and it's not a Democrat or Republican thing - it's just wrong.
 The NSRA would make sure there's a clear, legal way to handle it, with honest reporting, proper transfers of power, and consequences for anyone who tries to hide what's going on.